SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 c) Unstructured data is the hardest to query but the most flexible.

 ### Vairety - data sources
-a) Databases and files owned by the company itself.
+a) Databases and files owned by the company itself; It is often structured data
-b) Public datasets available from various sources.
+b) Public datasets available from various sources; It is often semi-structured data
-c) Data generated from events, devices, sensors continually and includes time based component.
+c) Data generated from events, devices, sensors continually and includes time based component; It is mostly time-series data